CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description with excellent trigger term coverage and completeness.
+This is a strong skill description with excellent completeness and trigger term coverage.
 It clearly defines both what the skill does and when to use it, with explicit trigger conditions.
-The main weakness is that the 'what' portion could be more specific about the concrete actions or guidelines it provides, as 'rules and guidelines' is somewhat vague about the actual outputs or transformations performed.
+The main weakness is that the 'what' portion could be more specific about the concrete actions or guidelines it provides, as 'rules and guidelines' is somewhat vague about the actual content.

 DimensionReasoningScore